dylanhernandez1/Whats_In_The_Fridge/README.md

 ## Instructions:

-1. Run `npm install` and `npm install react-router-dom` from the root for application to run
+1. Run `npm install` and `npm install react-router-dom` and `npm install react-icons` from the root for application to run

 ## Figma/Prototype Information